anxkhn/azure-ai-900-exam-prep/questions.md

 When training a model, why should you randomly split the rows into separate subsets?

-1.  to train the model twice to attain better accuracy
+A.  to train the model twice to attain better accuracy
-2.  to train multiple models simultaneously to attain better performance
+B.  to train multiple models simultaneously to attain better performance
-3.  to test the model by using data that was not used to train the model
+C.  to test the model by using data that was not used to train the model

 **Answer(s):** C